tolitius/towel/README.md

 this is an interesting area to improve on:
 * create functions of runtime created plans
 * _safely_ execute them
-* crete more plans
+* create more plans
 * and keep researching

-but even at its current state it is capable at creating and refining (with a stronger model) plans to provide solid approaches to solve complex problems
+but even at its current state it is capable of creating and refining (with a stronger model) plans to provide solid approaches to solve complex problems

 the gist is: